MirisWisdom/Albumin/doc/track.md

 ## Metadata

 Metadata refers to the additional information which is embedded into an encoded audio file.
-Gunloader, at the moment, supports the following tags:
+Albumin, at the moment, supports the following tags:

 - Album title
 - Cover art